– 10 min read –

 Segmentation algorithms can be divided into three categories:

-• instance segmentation: detect and segment (ie find boundaries) of each object instance in image
+• instance segmentation: detect and segment (ie find boundaries) of each object instance in image.

-• semantic segmentation: assign a class label to each pixel of image
+• semantic segmentation: assign a class label to each pixel of image.

-• panoptic segmentation: do both of above works
+• panoptic segmentation: do both of above works.

 Training

 The training scheme is also equivalent to object detection.
 So you have to create a workflow containing a dataset reader node followed by a training node for segmentation.
-You will find again a dedicated window to setup hyper-parameters.
+You will find a dedicated window again to set up hyper-parameters.

 Training modes